-Schnabel must have waxed his fingers as though skittles (look at them) and he played the piano as though they were ten-pins, prone to clumsy mishap and to being toppled, but he is held to have thrown his skittle balls from the highest intellectual eyrie.
-Schnabel would not perhaps have succeeded as a pub pianist, his contrarian thought might have emptied the pub of custom.
+Photographs of his hands suggest they were of translucent, lunar hue with craters defined by ridged veins.
+Short and stubby, Schnabel might have waxed his fingers as though skittles.
+He played the piano as though they were ten-pins, prone to clumsy mishap and to being toppled.
+But he is held to have thrown his skittle balls from the highest intellectual eyrie.
 Theoretically his playing was reluctant to admit noise and he attempted to distill his music to the cerebral before the actual: “the pauses between the notes,” he said, “…that is where the art resides” – that’s clever innit?
 Leon Fleischer remarked that whenever Schnabel’s fingers touched the keyboard, it was a “kind of life-transformative experience.”
 But Schnabel was far more earthy than this.
-Leschetizky’s motto was “no life without art, no art without life!” and in a sense this is redolent of Schnabel too, but again in a far more visceral manner than his lofty teacher.
+Leschetizky’s motto had been “no life without art, no art without life!” and iii it is redolent of Schnabel too, then in a far more visceral manner than with his lofty teacher.
 He looked less like a librarian and more like a publican.
-He was short, dour and portly, sporting always a ludicrous moustache and a cigar, a taste for late night pool, beer and mustard rolls; he was hardly a pinup boy of the classical music world.
-He is held to be serious minded, the intellectual who wrote footnotes to Beethoven’s scores, yet the high drama in his recordings was fuelled by passion; what he lacked in bravura he made up with bluster.
-He was as happy pouting footnotes and earnestly draped over a score in photographs, yet he could be found after hours with a barmaid on his knee, a cigar in one hand, doodling a vamp with the other.
-He was the perfect man to interpret Schubert.
+He was short, dour and portly, sporting always what seems now to be a ludicrous moustache, often a cigar, and he had a taste for late night pool, beer and mustard rolls; he was hardly a pinup boy of the classical music world.
+But as a pub pianist he would not have succeeded.
+His contrarian thought might well have emptied the pub of custom.
+With his music he was highbrow, the intellectual who wrote footnotes to editions of Beethoven.
+Yet in his own playing, heady, high drama was fuelled by passion; what he lacked in bravura he made up with bluster.
+He was as happy pouting footnotes and to be seen earnestly draped over a score in photographs, yet he could be found after hours with a barmaid on his knee, a cigar in one hand and doodling a vamp with the other.
+And these are the qualities that meant he was all but perfect to interpret Schubert.
 Schubert had mixed popular song of the dance halls and the ländler of folkish Austria with a purposeful mindfulness and a musical concordance.
 Schnabel was obsessed with the composer’s text and its integrity, yet his own interpretation was far from cast to the shadows, it is centre stage and somehow it got in the way of all his mental acrobatics.
 Thankfully: it’s why we listen to him still today.
 When listening to him one could “always distinguish between Beethoven and Schnabel,” said Fleischer, and this is the ultimate accolade for a pianist.